EMMI-Jet-RRTF/web/docs/notes/Aug13_morning.md

    * pTgamma > 100 GeV
    * choose hardest recoil jet with pTjet > 30 GeV

-Fix initial kiematics: read initial parton energy from HEPMC record
+Fix initial kinematics: read initial parton energy from HEPMC record
    * also use to separate q/g?